mandiant/flare-fakenet-ng/docs/srs.md

 OSSpecificSetting: LinuxyDefaultValue
 ```

+### The System must Implement Microsoft's NCSI

+The system must implement Microsoft's NCSI.
+This is currently codified in the
+DNS and HTTP listeners.

 ### Reverting Local Network Configuration Upon Graceful Termination
 When FakeNet-NG or a component of FakeNet-NG terminates gracefully, it must
 revert any network configuration changes that it made to their original values,